Sleep is not a Luxury - It's a Necessity

-The Kippins range is Australia's most popular organic cotton cuddle blankie and is helping little ones settle to sleep and stay asleep for day naps and night sleep.
+The Farm Buddies range is Australia's most popular organic cotton cuddle blankie and is helping little ones settle to sleep and stay asleep for day naps and night sleep.

 Sleep is not a luxury it's a necessity.
 Children who get enough sleep are happier, healthier and smarter.
 You may feel as though your baby or toddler or child will never be able to change their current negative sleep behaviours, but it's worth investigating the support and gadgets available that can help.

-Take the opportunity on World Sleep Day to implement some gentle, positive sleep changes and give your whole family the gift of sleep.
+Take the opportunity to implement some gentle, positive sleep changes and give your whole family the gift of sleep.

 We'd love to support your sleep journey.